A quick rundown and explanation on the dos and don'ts of evolutionary nutrition

 Milk was invented by evolution for newborns, to enable a mother to feed them and to transfer the gut flora from mother to child.
 Due to its very specialized purpose, it is neither suited for adults nor cross-species consumption.
 That is why the industry processes and pasteurizes it, aka tries to kill all germs in it, to make it at least somewhat tolerable for human consumption.
 Apart from this general incompatibility, there are several components of milk that are detrimental to our health.

 Lactose is the sugar in milk.
 1/3 of all people have lactose intolerance, which means they suffer from immediate symptoms of "lactose poisoning."
 The other 2/3 of us seem to tolerate lactose, but only to the extent that we have no immediate signs.
 In the long term, it's detrimental to our health.

-Is the major protein in milk (makes up 80% of milk's protein).
+Casein is the major protein in milk (makes up 80% of milk's protein).
 It's almost like human protein, but not 100% identical, leading to a paradox situation.
 It's different enough for the immune system to recognize it as an invader and attack it.
-Unfortunately, casein is close enough to our protein so the immune system might end up attacking our body, resulting in an autoimmune reaction.
+Unfortunately, casein is close enough to our protein, so the immune system might end up attacking our body, resulting in an autoimmune reaction.